chroma-works/Chroma-RayTracer/README.md

 Syoyo, “syoyo/tinyexr,” GitHub, 20-May-2020.
 [Online].
 Available: https://github.com/syoyo/tinyexr.
 [Accessed: 28-May-2020].

 <a id="12">[12]</a>
 K. E. Torrance and E. M. Sparrow, “Theory for Off-Specular Reflection From Roughened Surfaces*,” Journal of the Optical Society of America, vol. 57, no. 9, p.
 1105, 1967.

+<a id="13">[13]</a>
+A. Lagae and P. Dutre.
+“Accelerating ray tracing using constrained tetrahedralizations”.
+In 2008 IEEE Symposium on Interactive Ray Tracing, pages 184–184, Aug 2008.

+<a id="14">[14]</a>
+A. Aman and U. Güdükbay.
+“Fast Tetrahedral Mesh Traversal for Ray Tracing”.
+In 2017 High-Performance Graphics Conference, July 2017.